gtalarico/django-vue-template/README.md

 This template implements the approach suggested by Whitenoise Django.
 For more details see [WhiteNoise Documentation](http://whitenoise.evans.io/en/stable/django.html)

-It uses Whitenoise to serve all static files and Vue bundled files at `/static/`.
+It uses Django Whitenoise to serve all static files and Vue bundled files at `/static/`.
 While it might seem inefficient, the issue is immediately solved by adding a CDN with Cloudfront or similar.
 Use `vue.config.js` > `baseUrl` option to set point all your assets to the CDN,